 Atlantans love getting outdoors.
 Whether you find yourself sitting on the lawn at an outdoor movie festival, exploring the city’s natural side on its many hiking and biking trails, or tubing down the Chattahoochee, the great outdoors call Atlanta residents regularly.

-Not to worry—we’ve called in Henning Von Schmeling, senior director of operations for the Chattahoochee Nature Center, to help us understand the poisonous spiders in Georgia.
+Henning Von Schmeling, senior director of operations for the Chattahoochee Nature Center, provided the following information on the poisonous spiders in Georgia.

 What Are Black Widow Spiders?

 Straight out of haunted tales and Halloween décor, the Black Widow spider is worthy of its infamous reputation.
 Not only are they considered to be the most venomous spiders in North America, but they can also be violent when in fear of attack and are always guarding their webs.
 When the Black Widow sees something coming into contact with its web, they will come out of their hiding spot, usually cool, moist, and dark areas, and bite.
 Von Schmeling recommends looking into any areas like this before retrieving anything with your hands.

 Black Widow spiders are a glossy black color and can be easily identified by a red, hourglass shape on its abdomen, says Von Schmeling.
 Aside from its iconic appearance, you can identify a black widow’s presence by its webs, which are the largest webs of all web-spinning spiders.
 "Black Widows make a messy web with trigger lines radiating outwards,” says Von Schmeling.

 What Does a Black Widow Bite Look Like?